logburn/Sabi/README.md

 # Sabi
-An encrypted Snapchat alternative.
+A self-hostable, federated, and encrypted Snapchat alternative.
 The app will be open source and private.
 Hopefully publishing to F-Droid/IzzyOnDroid and Play Store.
 Currently, I plan to use PGP for encryption.
-I may use XMPP as well but I'm not yet convinced it's the easiest solution, even if it is the "best".
 **Please note**: Do not hold your breath for this to be released, I am learning Android development to create this.

 ## Guiding principles
  1. user-friendly and simple UI
  2. "hide" the encryption for ease of use
  3. "Minimum Viable Centralization" - only store information on a server as a midpoint to increase stability
+ 4. federation and self-hostability
- 4. no reinventing the wheel
+ 5. no reinventing the wheel

 ## Planned resources
- - the impressive (and free!)
-[Undraw](https://undraw.co/) library of SVGs
+ - the [Undraw](https://undraw.co/) library of SVGs
  - PGP for both encryption and user verification, using [KotlinPGP](https://github.com/Tlaster/KotlinPGP)
  - [iconmonstr](https://iconmonstr.com/) icons
  - either a custom backend or [ActivityPub](https://activitypub.rocks/) if I decide to "officially" federate